Salamol cfc free inhaler

 Who can use Salamol?

-Salamol-Easi Breathe is prescribed for people with a respiratory condition called asthma.
+Salamol-Easi Breathe is prescribed for people with a respiratory condition known as asthma.
 However, Salamol Easi-Breathe is not recommended for use in individuals who are allergic to salbutamol or any of the active ingredients in this medicine.
-A full list of ingredients can be found in the patient information leaflet which comes with your medicine.
+A full list of ingredients can be found in the patient information leaflet, which comes with your medicine.

 If you are currently pregnant or breastfeeding, consult your doctor to determine whether Salamol is the right medicine for you.